-The Management of Concussion in Rugby League
+The Management of Concussion In Rugby League

-For Trainers, first-aid providers, coaches and parents
+For Trainers, First-Aid Providers, coaches and parents

-These Guidelines are based on the Consensus Statement produced following the 4th International Conference on Concussion in Sport held in Zurich in November 2012.
-The Guidelines should be followed at all times and any decision regarding return to play after concussive injuries should only be made by a doctor with experience in dealing with such injuries.
+These Guidelines are based on the Consensus Statement produced following the 5th International Conference on Concussion in Sport held in Berlin in October 2016.
+The Guidelines should be followed at all times and any decision regarding return to play after concussive injuries should only be made by a doctor, preferably with experience in dealing with such injuries.